caf285/CS430/README.md

     - sphere intersection code fixed so that front of sphere renders rather than back
     - plane intersection added
     - full comments

+  + Extra Stuff
+    - I wanted to show off the colision between objects so I modified the sample json to show off a water molecule dropping into the plane.

 Oct 3 2016
 ----------